Chloe-Tu2/ITAI2373-NewsBot-Midterm/SUBMISSION_GUIDE.md

 - ❌ Update REFLECTIVE_JOURNAL.md with Yoana and Chloe's contributions
 - ❌ Create presentation (PowerPoint or Video)
 - ❌ Convert markdown files to PDFs with proper naming
-- ❌ Decide who submits team deliverables
-- ❌ Upload everything to Canvas
+- ❌ Upload all team deliverables everything to Canvas

 ---